 An introduction to Linux Access Control Lists

 The security category is particularly important in setting up all kinds of sites, to the extent that many site managers bear huge costs to ensure the security of their databases.
-In common language, one of the foundations of site security is, on the one hand, correct and basic coding, and on the other hand, correct and logical access to site files and folders.
+In common language, one of the foundations of site security is correct and basic coding and correct and logical access to site files and folders.

 Of course, if the permissions are inappropriate, it can be dangerous for the system, and an insecure host is equal to access by hackers and, as a result, the loss of the site.
 We have 3 Linux access levels: